IntegratedQuantum/EnterTheBlack/README.md

 ## Credits:
 All ship graphics were made by Joshua Wenzel.

-The other graphics were made by me.
+The other graphics were made by me or are from the public domain.

 I also wrote all the code, but that may change.